Jackson Grant

-Jackson Paul Grant (born October 16, 2002) is an American college basketball player.
-He formerly played for the Washington Huskies of the Pac-12 Conference and the Utah State Aggies of the Mountain West Conference.
+Jackson Paul Grant (born October 16, 2002) is an American former basketball player.
+He played college basketball for the Washington Huskies and the Utah State Aggies.

 High school career

 Grant played basketball for Olympia High School in Olympia, Washington.
 He stood 6 ft 9 in as a 16-year-old sophomore.
 In his junior season, he averaged 17 points and 11 rebounds per game, leading his team to fourth place at the Class 4A state tournament, and was named All-Area Player of the Year.
 As a senior, Grant averaged 22.9 points, 11.2 rebounds and three blocks per game, earning Washington Gatorade Player of the Year, McDonald's All-American, and Nike Hoop Summit accolades.
 He repeated as All-Area Player of the Year and left as Olympia's all-time leading scorer.

 Recruiting

-A consensus four-star recruit, Grant committed to playing college basketball for Washington over offers from California, Oklahoma, Stanford and Wisconsin.
+A consensus four-star recruit, Grant committed to playing college basketball for Washington over offers from California, Oklahoma, Stanford, and Wisconsin.